material-components/material-web/README.md

 ### Styling Components

-Components define their styling using [SASS](http://sass-lang.com/).
+Components define their styling using [Sass](http://sass-lang.com/).

-The SASS output is built into a javascript module which exports the component's styling as a [lit-html](https://github.com/Polymer/lit-html) template.
+The Sass output is built into a javascript module which exports the component's styling as a [lit-html](https://github.com/Polymer/lit-html) template.

 Component styling is compiled with both `npm run build` and `npm run watch`.

-To compile the component SASS manually, use `npm run build-styling`
+To compile the component Sass manually, use `npm run build-styling`

 ## Useful Links